TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Added pool in front of Ocean Monument entrance so it is easier to get inside as before, the small entrance could be easily blocked by terrain.
 ·Fixed Ocean Monument bug preventing entrances to the Elder Guardian rooms from being made.
 ·Fixed Ocean Monument bug that let terrain blocks be generated in the Monument.
 Coral and Icebergs can rarely still be generated inside.
-·Ocean Monument can be at a random height between Y = 67 and Y = 92
+·Ocean Monument can be at a random height between Y = 67 and Y = 92 as they were at a fixed height at Y = 67 before to minimize the occurrence of the terrain block bug.
+·Added columns and ramps to most biomes to give a more cave-like appearance as well as make travel between layers of land easier.

     (V.5.0 Changes) (1.13.2 Minecraft)